Harshal0902/SoFLEX/README.md

 4. Cross-Asset Borrowing: Users enjoy the flexibility to borrow SOL tokens against their compressed NFT and synthetic asset holdings and vice versa, enabling asset owners to access liquidity without liquidating their assets.
 This feature also provides an alternative investment avenue for SOL token holders.

-5. Security and Transparency: Leveraging the Solana blockchain, our platform ensures the security, transparency, and immutability of all transactions.
-Smart contracts govern lending and borrowing activities, offering users trustless and reliable access to financial services.

 ## Additional Features

-6. AI-Powered Credit Assessment: Our platform utilizes AI algorithms to analyze user data, transaction history, and asset characteristics, enabling accurate credit assessments and risk profiling for borrowers.
+5. AI-Powered Credit Assessment: Our platform utilizes AI algorithms to analyze user data, transaction history, and asset characteristics, enabling accurate credit assessments and risk profiling for borrowers.
 By evaluating factors such as repayment history and market trends, AI enhances lending decisions and mitigates default risks.

-7. AI-Driven Portfolio Management: We offer AI-driven portfolio management tools to optimize asset allocation, rebalancing strategies, and risk management techniques for users' NFT and synthetic asset portfolios.
+6. AI-Driven Portfolio Management: We offer AI-driven portfolio management tools to optimize asset allocation, rebalancing strategies, and risk management techniques for users' NFT and synthetic asset portfolios.
 By analyzing portfolio performance and market trends, AI assists users in maximizing returns while minimizing downside risks.

+7. Stop-loss and Take-profit Orders for Loans: Borrowers can set stop-loss and take-profit orders for their loans directly on the platform.
+This can help them manage risk and automate their borrowing strategies.

+8. Fiat On-Ramps and Off-Ramps: Fiat gateways allow users to easily deposit and withdraw funds using other Solana cryptos.
+This can make your platform more accessible to a wider audience.

+9. Slashing Protection for Lenders: A portion of borrower fees goes into a pool that protects lenders from losses in case of defaults.
+This can incentivize participation from lenders who might otherwise be hesitant due to default risks.

+10. Dynamic Collateralization: The required collateral ratio adjusts based on the borrower's creditworthiness or the volatility of the collateral asset.
+This can provide more flexibility for borrowers while managing risk for lenders.

+11. Social Lending with Reputation Scores: A social layer where borrowers can build reputation scores based on past borrowing and repayment behavior.
+This can unlock better interest rates for trustworthy borrowers and attract more lenders.

 ## Build with